 The REJOICE team has been working in partnership since 2018.
 Read on to learn about our leaders and the organizations who collaborate closely on the REJOICE project.

 Meet Our Leaders

 Dr. Bindu Panikkar, Assistant Professor of Environmental Studies at the Rubinstein School of UVM (she/her)

 Dr. Bindu Panikkar has been working on environmental justice issues since 2002.
 Her more recent work has looked into PFOA contamination and health issues in Merrimack, New Hampshire and environmental controversies surrounding relicensing of nuclear powerplants in Massachusetts, mine permitting in Alaska, and water conflicts around transboundary Kabul River between Afghanistan and Pakistan.
 Bindu works at the intersection of environmental justice, environmental health and science technology and society studies.
-She leads all research at REJOICE, examining social, environmental, and health inequities in Vermont.
+She leads the Research Core at REJOICE, examining social, environmental, and health inequities in Vermont.